American Options with Last Exit Times: A Free-Boundary Approach: Auxiliary Results

 Finally, statement (e) follows via

-where the first and second case indicates that $F$ is convex on $\mathcal{C}$, which (both convexity and concavity, see \cite[Page 526]{Peskir2005AC}) is a rather stronger condition than (e) (remember that the optimal stopping boundary is lower bounded by $x^*$ so that $V_x<0$) and in the third case, $G_t(t, x)\leq0$ and the rest terms are continuous. \end{proof}
+where the second case indicates that $F$ is convex on $\mathcal{C}$ (both convexity and concavity, see \cite[Page 526]{Peskir2005AC}), which is a stronger condition than (e), the first case is immediate from the value function being non-negative and $C^{1, 2}$; and in the third case, $G_t(t, x)\leq0$ and the remaining terms are continuous. \end{proof}